coursesAM/APL108/README.md

 **Last updated:** 2022-07-18

 ## Prerequisites
-"Engineering Mechanics" (APL100) is a prerequisite for this course, which you  already learned in the 1st year.
+**Engineering Mechanics (APL100)** is a prerequisite for this course, which you  already learned in the 1st year.

 ## Table of Contents
 - [Course Outline](#course-outline)